bigkahuna443/SkinModHelper/docs/guide/README.md

 Below we will introduce a method to let SkinModHelper reskin them with the same ID:
 ```
   OtherSprite_Path: [Root directory path of Sprites.xml of non-Normal type]   # Path's starting point is "Graphics/"
+    # You can also do something like this for any ID in Portraits.xml by use Portraits.xml of non-Normal type
 ```

 If your skin type is "non-Player Skin", you just want to simply reskin some IDs.
 Then use this:
 ```
   OtherSprite_ExPath: [same as OtherSprite_Path]
 ```

-You can also do something like this for any ID in Portraits.xml

 ColorGrades